Large-scale power loss in ground-based CMB mapmaking: Gain errors

 \subsection{1D toy example}

-Consider a single detector scanning across a line of pixels, measuring them once each in the presence of correlated noise.
+Consider two miscalibrated detectors scanning across a line of pixels.
+Both detectors point in the same direction, and take one sample per pixel.
 We can model this as

-where $d$ is the vector of samples, $m$ is the true signal in the pixels, $n$ is Gaussian noise with covariance $N$, which we model as diagonal in Fourier space (so fully described by a power spectrum).
+where $d$ is the vector of samples, $m$ is the true signal in the pixels, $n$ is Gaussian noise with covariance $N$, $P$ is the pointing matrix and $G$ is the gain error.
+Written out in terms of detectors and samples, we can express this as

-where $f$ and $f'$ are Fourier indices and a tilde indicates a Fourier-space quantity.
-The maximum-likelihood estimator for $m$ is trivial
+with $d$ and $i$ being the detector and sample index respectively, $P_d = [1, 1]_d = 1$ and $G_d = [g_1,g_2]_d$.
+This simply expresses that both detectors see the same signal at the same time.
+Let us assume that the noise covariance is diagonal in Fourier space

-which has expectation value $m$ and hence is unbiased.
-Let us now consider the effect of gain errors.
-To do this we must distinguish between the \emph{actual} behavior of the data, and our \emph{model} for the behavior of the data.
-We can represent gain errors acting on the data using a matrix $G$ such that
+where $f$ and $f'$ are frequency indices, and $A_f$ is the noise power spectrum.
+This gives us the inverse noise model